MicahParks/private-pkgsite/README.md

 # Private pkgsite

-Host the open source [pkg.go.dev](https://pkg.go.dev) site, also known as "pkgsite", internally on a private network and allow for the displaying of projects with non open source licenses.
+Host the open source [pkg.go.dev](https://pkg.go.dev) site, also known as `pkgsite`, internally on a private network and allow for the displaying of projects with non open source licenses.
 This site helps display Go (golang) documentation with support for Go modules.